FFmpeg/FFV1/ffv1.md

 ### picture_structure

-`picture_structure` specifies the picture structure.
+`picture_structure` specifies the temporal and spatial relationship of each line of the frame.
 Inferred to be 0 if not present.

 |value    |  picture structure used     |